NYPL/metadata-documentation/metadata/element/subject.md

 {: .no_toc }
 - Use the **Name** subelement of **Subject** when the content of the resource is _about_ a person, organization, or event
   - Use the top-level [**Name**](https:///metadata-documentation/metadata/element/name/) element when adding people, organizations, families, or events associated with the creation or production of the resource or part of the resource
-  - For personal names, use indirect order (i.e. “last name, first name”)
+  - For personal names, use indirect order (e.g. "last name, first name")
 - Searching the authorities module within a **Name** subelement will return **Authorized Terms** from the following vocabularies, listed here in order of preference:
   - [LC/NACO authority file (LCNAF)](https://id.loc.gov/authorities/names.html)
   - [LC Subject Headings (LCSH)](https://id.loc.gov/authorities/subjects.html)